tuur/tuur.github.io/_pages/about.md

 News
 ======
+- [September, 2024] Great to be able to contribute to the first evaluation of the GPT-based application to make draft discharge summaries developed by UMCU Digital Health [(read more...)]( https://www.uu.nl/en/news/gpt-pilot-to-write-draft-discharge-letters-at-the-umc-utrecht)

 [<img align="right" src="/images/PerspectiveLLMEvalLancetDigHealth.png" alt="PerspectiveLLMEvalLancetDigHealth" style="height:70px;border: 5px solid ##F2F2F2;"/>](https://doi.org/10.1016/S2589-7500(24)00111-0)

 - [June, 2024] Happy that our perspective with Anne de Hond on evaluation of LLMs for clinical care applications was published at the [Lancet Digital Health](https://doi.org/10.1016/S2589-7500(24)00111-0)!